Patriotic Putin sets long Sochi torch rally in motion

 MOSCOW President Vladimir Putin hoisted the flame that will burn at the Sochi 2014 Winter Games high in Red Square on Sunday, bringing his personal campaign to stage Russia's first post-Soviet Olympics within sight of completion.

-Declaring that "our shared dream is becoming reality," Putin signaled the start of a 123-day, 65,000 km (40,000 mile) torch relay that will take the Olympic flame to the North Pole and space before the Games begin in the Black Sea resort on February 7.
+Declaring that "our shared dream is becoming reality," Putin signalled the start of a 123-day, 65,000 km (40,000 mile) torch relay that will take the flame to the North Pole and outer space before the Olympics begin in the Black Sea resort on February 7.

 The relay "will show the world Russia the way it is and the way we love it," Putin told the crowd in an elaborate ceremony, calling it a country of diverse people "united by common aims and by pride in their great homeland."